-Preventing Extinction and Saving for the Future
+Preventing Extinction & Saving for the Future

 From Field to Freezer

 Santa Barbara Botanic Garden’s Conservation Seed Bank is an insurance policy against extinction, providing a genetic backup for rare plant populations ranging from northern California to Baja California, Mexico.
 Our Rare Plant Conservation Team spends the spring and summer doing fieldwork searching for rare plants in need of protection across the state, eventually collecting seeds for long-term conservation storage.
 After the seeds are collected from wild plant populations, they are brought back to the Garden for processing and then dried to 35% relative humidity to slow down metabolic rates and prevent ice crystals from forming during freezing.
-The seeds are frozen at -4 Fahrenheit to put them into a cryogenic slumber until our scientists are ready to use them for restoration or research.
+The seeds are frozen at -4°F to put them into a cryogenic slumber until our scientists are ready to use them for restoration or research.

 A portion of each seed collection is sent to the U.S. Department of Agriculture’s National Laboratory for Genetic Resources Preservation (NLGRP) in Fort Collins, Colorado, as a backup in case of a catastrophe.